10 Canadian Castles Worth Exploring

 Unfortunately, this architectural dream turned out to be a nightmare for Pellatt, who was driven to near-bankruptcy during World War I. As a result of Pellatt’s financial losses, Casa Loma fell into disrepair, racked up more than $27,000 in back taxes, and was finally seized by Toronto City Council in 1933.

 Casa Loma is now a major Canadian tourist attraction operated by the city of Toronto.
-You can visit Wednesday to Sunday from 9:30 a.m. to 5 p.m.
+You can visit daily from 9:30 a.m. to 5 p.m.

 Discover the most famous house in every province.